First-timer’s instructions

 a trash can with a sign that says propane canister recycling only

-Put away miscellaneous pieces of equipment even if we don’t expect a fresh snowfall to cover and hide them from us in the morning.
+Before you head for bed, put away miscellaneous pieces of equipment even if we don’t expect a fresh snowfall to cover and hide them from us in the morning.

 Below: people left gear out on this table overnight.
 They didn’t expect overnight snowfall because the sky was fairly clear.
 It would have been a lot easier to pack things up the night before.